 In the late 19th century, artists like Salvador Dalí, Claude Monet, Henri de Toulouse-Lautrec, Pablo Picasso, and Vincent van Gogh came to the top of the hill to soak in and find inspiration in an odd but paintable combination of windmills, barren landscape, run-down buildings, poverty, and bohemian freedom.
 The area still attracts street painters but the barren landscape is long gone.

 As a free-spirited bohemian culture evolved at the top of Montmartre, around the lower part of the hill formed a darker nightlife filled with cabarets and dance halls filled by both the rich and poor and fuelled by excess and promiscuity.

 Before Piaf became a big star, she fit in best in this world (remember, she grew up in a brothel) and moved around in mafia-like circles that frequented and extorted in these cabarets.
-There is a saying in the Montemarte subculture: Si tu ne paies pas… t’auras des ennuis… If you do not pay … you’ll get in trouble.
-The understanding is that in Montemarte, each cabaret owner paid a ransom to mobsters or they face possible scandal or death.
+There is a saying in the Montmartre subculture: Si tu ne paies pas… t’auras des ennuis… If you do not pay … you’ll get in trouble.
+The understanding is that in Montmartre, each cabaret owner paid a ransom to mobsters or they face possible scandal or death.

 The Murder of Louis Leplée

-Louis Leplée was considered the prince of the Montemarte homosexual subculture and his cabaret Le Gerny’s in Pigalle was thought to be a part of the underworld of gay prostitution, blackmail, and bribery.
+Louis Leplée was considered the prince of the Montmartre homosexual subculture and his cabaret Le Gerny’s in Pigalle was thought to be a part of the underworld of gay prostitution, blackmail, and bribery.
 This is where Piaf worked.

 It’s difficult to separate the details of Louis Leplée’s death from the myth surrounding Édith Piaf because in her later years she was such a huge star and the details surrounding the murder seem to have evolved with time.